 - User events in Server-Side MVC are more coarse-grained than they are in a desktop application.
 Multiple client-side user events, such as a series of clicks and keystrokes, are aggregated into a single HTTP request that summarizes their effect.
 This has implications for the kind of feedback that the Controller is able to give; it’s why direct manipulation such as drag and drop is impossible in this architecture, and why client validation is difficult.

 - The previous two problems are the special cases of the problem that the bandwidth of communication between the user and the application is low.
-The latency of communication is also high, compared to desktop interactivy — any Model cycle, or View cycle that involves a page refresh, is an expensive and offputting activity.
+The latency of communication is also high, compared to desktop interactivity — any Model cycle, or View cycle that involves a page refresh, is an expensive and offputting activity.

 Server-Side MVC is the path of least resistance towards developing an application that provides access to an existing Model implementation.
 It allows the incremental expenditure of developer resources towards a limited degree of user interactivity.
 For many applications, only limited interactivity is required.
-This is especially true for non-consumer web applications: both the users and the organizaton would rather have developer resources go towards back-end improvements and new business features, if these resources are coming out of the same pool that improvements to the user experience would come from.
+This is especially true for non-consumer web applications: both the users and the organization would rather have developer resources go towards back-end improvements and new business features, if these resources are coming out of the same pool that improvements to the user experience would come from.

 Server-Side MVC: Under the Hood